 How Should I Recognize Jesus When He Returns?

-Brother Li felt puzzled about whether he will recognize the Lord according to the’ form when he welcomes His return, so he went to Brother Zhao to seek and explore it.
+Brother Li felt puzzled about whether one can recognize the Lord according to the’ form in welcoming His return, so he went to Brother Zhao to seek and explore it.
 On seeing Brother Zhao, he said without preamble, “The Bible says, ‘You men of Galilee, why stand you gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as you have seen him go into heaven’ (Acts 1:11).
 All along, most believers in the Lord think that the Lord Jesus will certainly descend in the image of a Jew when He returns, because He rose to heaven in the form of a Jewish person.
 And I also think so.
 But why did some brothers and sisters recently say that it was wrong and was delimiting God to have such understanding?
 So, will the Lord Jesus really arrive among us in the image of a Jew?
 If it is really not like this, then how can we recognize Him when He returns?
 I’m having difficulty seeing into these questions.
 Brother Zhao, you’ve been a believer for many years and are familiar with the Bible.
 Can you talk about your understanding?”

 “It’s hard to say!
 What if the Lord comes back not in the image of a Jew?
 Understanding the verses from a literal perspective makes it easy for us to define God.
 Didn’t the earliest Pharisees make this kind of mistake?
 The Bible says, ‘For to us a child is born, to us a son is given: and the government shall be on his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace’ (Isaiah 9:6).
-After seeing this prophecy, the chief priests, scribes, and Pharisees employed their bountiful imagination, thinking that, the Messiah would come to rule, so without a doubt He would be born into a royal palace and be transcendent and extraordinary, with a commanding presence.
+After seeing this prophecy, the chief priests, scribes, and Pharisees employed their bountiful imagination, thinking that, the Messiah would come to wield political power, so without a doubt He would be born into a royal palace and be transcendent and extraordinary, with a commanding presence.
 However, when the Lord came to do His work, He was ordinary in outward appearance, like any other common man, and had normal humanity.
 He was born in a manger but not a temple, and grew up in a carpenter’s home.
 Seeing that the Lord Jesus’ external appearance and birth were not as they had imagined, the Pharisees denied and condemned Him, just as Jehovah God said, ‘I have nourished and brought up children, and they have rebelled against me.
 The ox knows his owner, and the ass his master’s crib: but Israel does not know, my people does not consider’ (Isaiah 1:2-3).
 The Pharisees had believed in God and served God for generations, but when the Lord Jesus came to do work, they judged God only based on the Lord Jesus’ birth and external appearance instead of knowing God according to the Lord Jesus’ words and work.
 Because the external appearance and family background of the Lord Jesus didn’t fit in with their notions, and the work done by the Lord Jesus was different from that of the Age of Law, they treated the Lord Jesus as an ordinary person.
 Moreover, faced with the Lord Jesus’ work, they didn’t seek or investigate it at all, but carelessly judged and condemned it.
 When seeing many Jewish people hear the Lord Jesus speak, they became afraid that if all of the ordinary folk followed Him, then no one would follow them anymore.
 So, in order to protect their status and livelihood, they publicly and wantonly made up rumors about the Lord Jesus, and blasphemed, slandered and condemned Him, and they even joined forces with the Roman government to nail the Lord Jesus to the cross.
 In the end, they were cursed by God.
 The lesson of the Pharisees’ failure makes us understand that we can’t rely on our own conceptions and imaginings to understand the prophecies of the Bible, or even more so to define God’s image,” Brother Zhao fellowshiped.

 Brother Li nodded thoughtfully.